-Sutton Befrienders are planning to set up some new sociable walking groups across the Borough of Sutton and are looking for volunteers to become walk leaders or assistants.
+Sutton Befrienders run a sociable walking groups across the Borough of Sutton and are looking for volunteers to become walk leaders.
 As a volunteer you will be helping people in your community to get active and healthy, reducing isolation and loneliness’ providing vital support that they otherwise might not get, you will be showing people that walking really can make a big difference to their lives.

 The proposed locations for the new walks are:

 Rosehill Park West

 Each location has parking or nearby bus stops, toilets and café’s.

 As a walk leader/assistant, you’ll receive a day’s training from a nationally recognised and well-respected scheme, you’ll also receive ongoing support and guidance from your local coordinator and from the Walking for Health national team.